MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_01-Manage_Entra_ID_Identities.md

 1. Notice the group information like **Membership type**, **Source**, and **Type**.
 Also notice, the number of members in the group.

-## Task 4: Create groups with assigned and dynamic membership.
+## Task 4: Create groups with assigned and dynamic membership

 In this task, you create a group.
 Groups are used for user accounts or devices.
 Some groups have members that are statically assigned.
 Some groups have members that are dynamically assigned.
 Dynamic groups update automatically based on the properties of user accounts or devices.
 Static groups require more administrative overhead (administrators have to add and remove members manually).